2022 Investment Summit Overview Agenda

 Banking in the United States

-Opening a business bank account is often an early essential step for any company opening a business to ensure legal compliance and financial protection.
-While all account holders are required to provide key documentation, the process may pose specific complications for entrepreneurs located outside of the United States.
-This panel will discuss the best practices in opening a U.S. business bank account, including the steps to open a business bank account, considerations for foreign-owned businesses and key requirements to expect.
+An early essential step for any company opening a business is to set up a business bank account.
+This account helps ensure both legal compliance and financial protection.
+Often, this process is difficult for entrepreneurs located outside of the United States.
+Panelists will discuss the best practices while opening a U.S. business bank account, including the steps to open a business bank account, considerations for foreign-owned businesses, and requirements to expect.

 Business Incentives and Grants at the Federal, State, and Local Levels